-As with many things in life, hormonal birth control involves taking the good with the not so great.
+As with many things, hormonal birth control involves taking the good with the not-so-great.
 Since it keeps you from getting pregnant when you don’t want to conceive, the positive probably outweighs the negative sign.

-Hormonal birth control poses a small risk of some serious health issues for a tiny percentage of people, including strokes, high blood pressure, and heart attacks.
-But it’s often the more minor side effects of birth control that concern women most.
+Hormonal birth control poses a small risk of serious health issues for a tiny percentage of people, including strokes, high blood pressure, and heart attacks.
+But the more minor side effects of birth control often concern women.
 Those are the ones they deal with routinely.

-Part of sticking with it is being consistent.
-Getting your birth control online will help because your prescription appears on your doorstep like clockwork.
-You can avoid the panic that comes with realizing you’re out after the pharmacy is closed.
+birth control online will help because your prescription appears on your doorstep like clockwork.
+You can avoid the panic of realizing you’re out after the pharmacy is closed.

 The convenience of online ordering will also help you stick with a particular method.
 Consistency may be the hobgoblin of little minds, but at least that little mind won’t be attached to a newborn!